hangy/mediawiki-extensions-sessionprovider-productopener/README.md

 # AuthRemoteuser: A MediaWiki Extension

-The Auth_remoteuser extension allows integration with the web server's built-in authentication system via the REMOTE_USER environment variable.
-This variable is set through HTTP-Auth, LDAP, CAS, PAM, and other authentication systems.
+Based on AuthRemoteuser, this extension allows integration with the ProductOpener authentication system via it's session cookie.
-Using the the value of the REMOTE_USER environment variable, this extension automagically performs a login for this user.
-The value of this environment variable also serves as the MediaWiki username.
 If an account with that name does not exist yet, one is created.

 ## Installation
 First, add this to your `LocalSettings.php`:

     ####################################################
-    # Extension: AuthRemoteuser
+    # Extension: AuthProductOpener
-    wfLoadExtension( 'AuthRemoteuser' );
+    wfLoadExtension( 'AuthProductOpener' );
-    $wgAuthRemoteuserMailDomain = 'example.com';
+    $wgAuthProductOpenerDomain = 'world.openfoodfacts.org';

     # If you want the extension to autocreate users not existing you have to add
     $wgGroupPermissions['*']['autocreateaccount'] = true;